 What is the first step toward purchasing a new house?

 If you are interested in the Habitat for Humanity program and have reviewed the requirements to see if you qualify, the next step is to attend a Homeownership information meeting to learn more about our program and receive an application.
 These meetings are generally held once or twice a month.
-To get information about upcoming meetings, please fill out the homeownership intake form with your contact information or call (206) 866-76618.
+To get information about upcoming meetings, please sign up for our Interest List with your contact information or call (206) 866-7618.
 You will be put on our email list, and we will send information about our next information meeting as soon as we have the dates confirmed.
 If you have received a meeting announcement in the past, you must sign up again to receive future meeting announcements.

 What is a homeownership information meeting?